danielaha21/Python-Programming-Class-Project/README.md

 <br>

 ## Executive Summary
-Utlizing Python and PyCharm IDE, I was involved with a group project tasked to create a simple game using Pygame.
+Utlizing Python and PyCharm IDE, I was involved with a group project tasked to create a game using Pygame.
 We decided to create an alien version of the Mario game, "Wanted!"

 <br>
 <br>